HenriTroyot/asp-net-web-forms-cascading-comboboxes/Readme.md

 ```

 ## 3. On server: Filter list items
 Handle the second combo box's server-side [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event that is generated in response to a call to the client-side [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientCallback.PerformCallback(parameter)) method.
-In the handler, use the event argument's [Parameter](https://docs.devexpress.com/AspNet/DevExpress.Web.CallbackEventArgsBase.Parameter) property to obtain the first combo box's value passed from the client side and use this value to filter the second combo box's data source.
+In the handler, use the event argument's [Parameter](https://docs.devexpress.com/AspNet/DevExpress.Web.CallbackEventArgsBase.Parameter) property to obtain the first combo box's value passed from the client side.
+Use this value to filter the second combo box's data source.

 ```c#
 protected void CityCombo_Callback(object source, DevExpress.Web.CallbackEventArgsBase e) {